facontidavide/CPP_Optimizations_Diary/README.md

 ![quick-bench](images/quick-bench.png)

-Sex is good, but have you ever shown shown to someone else is he wrong about something using **quick-bench.com**?
+Sex is good, but have you ever shown to a fellow developer he/she is wrong about optimizations using **quick-bench.com**?

 ## Rule 2: learn good design patterns, use them by default